 (7) The share of a proprietor in common property vested in the proprietors pursuant to this section shall by operation of law be subject to any encumbrance registered or caveat lodged with the Registrar of Titles against his lot and every such encumbrance or caveat is deemed to be amended accordingly.

-[Section 18 amended by No. 58 of 1995 s.
+[Section 18 amended: No. 58 of 1995 s.
 20, 92 and 95; No. 60 of 2006 s.
 160(3).]

 19. Transfer or lease of common property